hbctraining/scRNA-seq/lessons/05_SC_SCT_and_integration.md

 4. Exploration of **quality control metrics**: determine whether clusters unbalanced wrt UMIs, genes, cell cycle, mitochondrial content, samples, etc.
 5. Searching for expected cell types using **known cell type-specific gene markers**

+**In this lesson, we will cover the first two steps of the clustering workflow.**

 ## Set-up

 To perform this analysis, we will be mainly using functions available in the Seurat package.
 Therefore, we need to load the Seurat library in addition to the tidyverse library, if not already loaded.
-Create the script `clustering_analysis.R` and load the libraries:
+Create the script `SCT_integration_analysis.R` and load the libraries:

 ```r
 # Single-cell RNA-seq analysis - clustering analysis